Galagoda Aththe Gnanasara

-Galagoda Aththe Gnanasara Thera (පූජ්ය ගලගොඩඅත්තේ ඥානසාර හිමි) is the Secretary General of Bodu Bala Sena, a Sinhalese Buddhist nationalist organisation.
+Galagoda Aththe Gnanasara Thera (ගලගොඩ අත්තේ ඥාණසාර හිමි) is the Secretary General of Bodu Bala Sena, a far-right Sinhalese Buddhist nationalist organisation.
 He was born in Galagodaaththa in the southern district of Galle.
+Gnanasara Thera has become a notable figure due to his brash behavior, run-ins with the law, and ultranationalistic rhetoric.

+Early life

+Gnanasara Thera came from a family of modest means, and grew up alongside several siblings.
+Gnanasara Thera says that he began living a monastic life in Sri Lanka's tropical forests, living in cave-like dwellings, and imposing a harsh disciplinary routine on himself.
+However, a November 2025 piece by The Guardian reported that "anyone familiar with the man" disputed such an origin story, and that it was contended that he was actually a "small-time thug who had donned the robes to avoid prison time".

 Galagoda Aththe Gnanasara Thera was educated at Wathuravila Aranya Senasanaya in Galle, before moving to Sarananda Piriwena in Anuradhapura and Vidyodaya University in Colombo.
 He studied Buddhism (BA, MBA) at Kelaniya University.
 He worked as a principal at Kalapaluwaw Piriwena.